Blazorise/Blazorise.Articles/news/2022-03-01-release-notes-100/post.md

 ### Cascading Type Parameter

-.NET6 brought us a new feature, CascadingTypeParameter, that reduces the boilerplate code we need to write for Generic Parent/Child components.
+.NET6 brought us a new feature, `CascadingTypeParameter`, that reduces the boilerplate code we need to write for Generic Parent/Child components.
     Please refer to <Blazorise.Link To="https://docs.microsoft.com/en-us/aspnet/core/blazor/components/templated-components?view=aspnetcore-6.0#infer-generic-types-based-on-ancestor-components">CascadingTypeParameter Microsoft Docs</Blazorise.Link>
     for more information.

-The following components now have CascadingTypeParameter support:
+The following components now have `CascadingTypeParameter` support:

 - DataGrid
 - Select
 - RadioGroup

-<DataGridAggregate Field="@@nameof( Employee.IsActive )" AggregationFunction=@@(DataGridAggregate<Employee>.TrueCount) />
+`<DataGridAggregate Field="@@nameof( Employee.IsActive )" AggregationFunction=@@(DataGridAggregate<Employee>.TrueCount) />`

 ### DataGrid

 #### Scroll API

-Added ScrollTo Api to DataGrid.
-You may now use the ScrollToRow and ScrollToPixels API when FixedHeader or Virtualize is set on your DataGrid.
+Added `ScrollTo` Api to `DataGrid`.
+You may now use the `ScrollToRow` and `ScrollToPixels` API when `FixedHeader` or `Virtualize` is set on your `DataGrid`.

 #### Detail Row Trigger

-DetailRowTrigger has been changed to now have an argument of DetailRowTriggerEventArgs instead of an item.
+`DetailRowTrigger` has been changed to now have an argument of `DetailRowTriggerEventArgs` instead of an item.
 This will enable us to keep providing new features by adding to this context.

 Whereas before you add:

-- DetailRowTrigger="((item)=> item.Salaries?.Count > 0 && item.Id == selectedEmployee?.Id)"
+- `DetailRowTrigger="((item)=> item.Salaries?.Count > 0 && item.Id == selectedEmployee?.Id)"`

 now you change to:

-- DetailRowTrigger="((context)=> context.Item.Salaries?.Count > 0 && context.Item.Id == selectedEmployee?.Id)"
+- `DetailRowTrigger="((context)=> context.Item.Salaries?.Count > 0 && context.Item.Id == selectedEmployee?.Id)"`

-We've introduced the following DetailRowTrigger features:
+We've introduced the following `DetailRowTrigger` features:

-- Toggleable Previously, if you selected an item where DetailRowTemplate was already showing, and if DetailRowTrigger evaluated to true, it would hide to DetailRow.
+- `Toggleable` Previously, if you selected an item where `DetailRowTemplate` was already showing, and if DetailRowTrigger evaluated to true, it would hide to DetailRow.
 By setting this to false, it now stays visible.
-- Single By setting this property to true, only one DetailRowTemplate will be displayed at a time.
+- `Single` By setting this property to true, only one DetailRowTemplate will be displayed at a time.
-- DetailRowTriggerType You may now select between two types, Manual and RowClick.
-By setting the type to Manual, you may further control the DetailRowTemplate display behavior programmatically by using the existing ToggleDetailRow.
+- `DetailRowTriggerType` You may now select between two types, Manual and RowClick.
+By setting the type to Manual, you may further control the DetailRowTemplate display behavior programmatically by using the existing `ToggleDetailRow`.

 #### Click behavior

-Added PreventRowClick to DataGridColumn / DataGridCommandColumn.
-By setting this parameter to true, the column cell will not longer trigger the RowClicked and subsequent events.
+Added `PreventRowClick` to `DataGridColumn` / `DataGridCommandColumn`.
+By setting this parameter to true, the column cell will not longer trigger the `RowClicked` and subsequent events.

 #### Validation

-Added ValidationItemCreator Parameter.
+Added `ValidationItemCreator` Parameter.
 You may use this parameter to provide and override the way to instantiate an item for validation purposes.

 #### Aggregates

-Added AggregateRowPosition Parameter to Datagrid.
+Added `AggregateRowPosition` Parameter to `Datagrid`.
 By setting the DataGridAggregateRowPosition, you will now be able to position the aggregate row, just like the pager.

 ### FileEdit